Thermadiag/seq/docs/cvector.md

 // Use cvector::for_each (mono threaded, but supports concurrent access).
-// This should be as fast as working on a std::vector directly. tick();
+// This is the fastest non multithreaded way to access cvector values. tick();
 vec.for_each(0, vec.size(), [](float& v) {v = std::cos(v); });
 el = tock_ms();